pappusneha/pappusneha/README.md

 - Migrate legacy platforms to **cloud-native microservices** on AWS and GCP
 - Enhance CI/CD pipelines to support faster, safer deployments
 - Combine analytical thinking with creative problem solving (and a splash of color 🎨)
-- Currently learning frontend development (React.js is growing on me... like a bug I can't debug)
+- Currently learning frontend development

 Exploring Generative AI and LLMs — because apparently now my code has to be smart and conversational